 Xarelto (rivaroxaban) is an anticoagulant – a type of drug commonly known as a blood-thinner.
 It works by inhibiting an enzyme known as “factor X,” which prevents blood from clotting.
 People often take Xarelto after surgery or if they have a high risk of developing blood clots.

 Unfortunately, Xarelto does not have an antidote to reverse its effects.
 That means, if somebody is cut or injured while taking the drug, they could bleed to death even from a relatively minor cut, since there is no way to stop the bleeding.

-Because of this problem, people who have experienced severe bleeding after taking Xarelto are suing Janssen – a subsidiary of Johnson & Johnson – and Bayer for putting them at risk and causing injury.
+Because Xarelto side effects can be so severe, people who have experienced uncontrollable bleeding after taking Xarelto are suing Janssen – a subsidiary of Johnson & Johnson (also the subject of thousands of talcum powder lawsuits)– and Bayer for putting them at risk and causing injury.
 In cases where individuals have died of blood loss after taking Xarelto, their family members have brought wrongful death claims against these companies.

 Compensation Recovered from Xarelto Lawsuits

 There are several types of compensation a person might receive by filing a Xarelto claim:

 Recover medical expenses: The detrimental effects of Xarelto often leads to other health problems that require follow-up visits or even emergency care.
 These expenses can rack up quickly and may not always be covered by insurance.